 Prior to study abroad, HLS students may improve their language proficiency and receive credit for foreign language courses at Harvard College in accordance with the HLS cross registration policy.
 Students may also find it helpful to arrive in Japan early for language acclimation and/or to take a language training course before law classes begin.
 The Center for Japanese Language Education on the Hongo campus offers Japanese language courses for international students; please note that these classes are not eligible for credit.
-Once the semester begins, the UTokyo International Advisor Office sponsors a weekly Japanese language study group.
+Once the semester begins, the office of the International Student Advisor sponsors a weekly Japanese language study group.

 The academic year at UTokyo is divided into two semesters.
 The summer semester begin in begins in April and ends in July, with exams held in July and early August.
 The autumn semester begins in September and ends in January, with exams held in January and early February.
 As a result, HLS students spending the fall semester at UTokyo are expected to remain in Tokyo during the HLS Winter Term to complete exams scheduled at that time.
 Students may only seek their instructor’s permission to make alternate arrangements for exams scheduled to take place during the HLS spring semester.

 UTokyo’s academic calendar is available online.